 -

-Using a piping bag fitted with Ateco plain pastry tip 809 or a spoon, add a piped or even layer of the mascarpone cream.
-Then cover the cream with the second layer of soaked sponge fingers.
-With a piping bag, pipe a decorative pattern on the cookies.
+Using a spoon, add an even layer of half of the mascarpone filling.
+Cover it with the second layer of soaked sponge fingers and another half of the mascarpone mixture.
+Make a decorative pattern if desired.
 Cover the dish with a lid, plastic wrap, or aluminum foil and refrigerate for 4 to 12 hours.

 -